redstrate/Novus/README.md

 ## Usage

-There are no releases at the moment, but builds will be coming soon.
-Your only option at the moment is to build Novus manually.
+There are no releases at the moment, but experimental builds are currently available for Windows and Linux via [GitHub Actions](https://github.com/redstrate/Novus/actions).
+Note that the Linux binaries may not be completely portable.

 ## Building